-We’ll look at how CPG companies can apply Eye Tracking UX Research for E-Commerce Optimization to enhance product presentation and the overall shopper experience with the goals of increasing conversion and, ultimately e-Commerce ROI.
+A look at how CPG companies can apply Eye Tracking UX Research for E-Commerce Optimization to enhance product presentation and the overall shopper experience with the goal of increasing conversion and, ultimately e-commerce ROI.

 In This Article

 E-commerce represents a significant source of future growth for CPG companies.

 To this end, industry leaders are expanding their digital presence and building in-house expertise.

 Demand is being driven by consumers’ increasing desire for convenience and time saving and by evolving demographics as e-commerce savvy Millennials and Gen Z take on grocery shopping activities.

 The CPG industry is in its infancy compared to well-established on-line categories, such as books, apparel or electronics, and grocery companies are learning and evolving as they strive to effectively expand into on-line shopping.
 Advanced eye tracking UX (User eXperience) research techniques can provide needed insight to optimize all aspects of the e-shopper’s experience, including product presentation, to increase conversion rates and drive growth.

 E-Commerce user experience (UX) optimization is a multi-faceted exercise and it can be difficult to know where to begin.
 Whether you are launching a new site, refining an existing site or transitioning your brand to the on-line environment, deciding where to focus optimization efforts and how to gain needed insight can be challenging.
 In the end, the goal is to increase shopper conversion and the best way to accomplish this is to take a Shopper centric approach.